Baerbock says Germany has a duty to end Russian war crimes – DW – 07/18/2023

 Baerbock says Germany has a duty to end Russian war crimes

-Germany has a responsibility to prevent future wars and crimes due to its historic responsibility for "the most severe crimes in the world," German Foreign Minister Annalena Baerbock said on Monday.
+Germany has an obligation to prevent future wars and crimes due to its historic responsibility for "the most severe crimes in the world," German Foreign Minister Annalena Baerbock told DW on Monday in New York.

+Russian President Vladimir Putin's decision not to extend the deal that allowed Ukraine to export its grain amid the war "shocked" every country and every United Nations delegate, Baerbock also said.

+She stressed the importance of applying pressure on Putin to reverse the decision, saying the best route is for "countries from Africa, Latin America, Asia, address Putin directly.

 Germany's top diplomat acknowledged the difficulty in closing the "accountability gap" using the ICC.
-Since many countries worldwide, including the US, have yet to sign the Rome Statute, the ICC's jurisdiction remains wanting.
+As many countries worldwide, including the United States, have not enacted the Rome Statute, the treaty that established the ICC, the court's jurisdiction remains wanting.

 What are the challenges to the ICC?